 Yes, Replit charges for most deployments.
 Only static deployments are free.
 Scheduled and autoscale deployments start at $1 per month, and reserved VM deployments start at $20 per month.

-How does Teams pricing work?
+How does Pro pricing work?

 Is Replit expensive for heavy usage?